tearflake/symp-promo/docs/core.md

 ---

 We skimmed over seven examples, ranging from literals to branching, to lists, to recursion, and to higher order constructs.
 The examples are not intended to show the full potential of Symp core, yet to provide an introduction to core capabilities.
-For more advanced examples of meta-programming, interested reader is invited to read the accompanying documentation where we deal with imperative, functional, and rewriting programming paradigms.
+For more advanced examples of meta-programming, interested reader is invited to read the accompanying documentation.

 ## 4. Conclusion

 The Symp core provides a deliberately minimal foundation for symbolic computation.
 Its strict S-expression syntax, fixed-arity functions, and small set of primitives allow users to construct predictable and transparent computational structures.
-Although the core itself is intentionally sparse, it serves as the stable backbone for the richer paradigms defined in the broader Symp system.
 The examples provided illustrate how expressive behavior can emerge from a core symbolic substrate.